A Study of the Experimental Medicine Olaparib For Advanced Urothelial Cancer With DNA-Repair Defects

 - To determine the proportion of patients with DNA-repair pathway-mutated genes in metastatic UC (patient cohort referred for screening).

-After completion of study treatment, patients are followed up at 4 weeks, every 3 months for 1 year, and annually thereafter.
+After completion of study treatment, patients are followed up at 4 weeks, every 2 months for 1 year, then every 3 months thereafter.

 You can join if…